hpfem/hermes/doc/src/hermesOO.rst

 Hermes C++ object model - deriving your own specialized classes
 ---------------------------------------------------------------

+.. admonition:: DOXYGEN documentation

+    Anything that is written here can be much faster and in much more complex way read and understood from the Doxygen documentation - please, please, use it - many an hour has been spent to make Doxygen documentation a useful resource for programmers.

 There are several classes that represent some piece of the whole FEM discretization and calculation process that hold the custom informaion for a specific problem.

 Be sure to have checked the section "Typical example" that will give you an idea of the basics.
 This section is more technically focused.